 Disclaimer:

-The Aged Care Award also covers:
+The Aged Care Award applies to:

-To be classified as a full-time employee under the Aged Care Award, they must work an average of 38 ordinary hours per week.
+Works an average of 38 ordinary hours per week.

 An employee classified under the Aged Care Award must give their employer notice of termination as below: